 Promoting Female Employees to Managers

 For years, Sharp has striven to expand the roles of women in the workplace and promote female employees to managers.
-In June 2019, the number of female managers was 75, an almost four-fold increase compared to the 21 female managers in 2005, the year Sharp launched a program to promote more women to managerial positions.
+In April 2020, the percentage of managers who were female was 3.4%, an almost six-fold increase compared to 0.6% in 2005, the year Sharp launched a program to promote more women to managerial positions.

 Number of Female Managers at Sharp Corporation

 Supporting Employees Returning from Maternity or Childcare Leave

 Sharp has held reinstatement support seminars every year since fiscal 2014.
 These seminars involve an explanation of the company’s current circumstances and the various support systems related to childbirth and nursing.
 As well, employees who have returned to work after taking childcare leave share their experiences and provide advice on how to balance work and child rearing.
 Attendees are also given the opportunity to build networks with other working mothers.
 These seminars help to resolve anxiety during time off from work and foster a positive mindset about returning to work.

 Starting in fiscal 2020, the classroom-style seminar was changed to an online seminar to make it easier for participants to join from home while looking after children.
 This change was the result of feedback expressed during reinstatement support-related interviews with employees.
 Additionally, in order to help build a stronger support system, which encompasses both the returning employee’s family and workplace, the seminar video was also distributed to their spouses and supervisors.
 Sharp will continue to listen to employees and incorporate their feedback as it works to become an even better and more attractive place to work.